Ahmedmh9/Portfolio/README.md

 # Portfolio
- This application is my updated Portfolio, with some of the projects i have made so far.
+ This application is my updated Portfolio, with some of the projects i have made so far,

 we had show to case the skills we have learn so far in the course.